-In allopathic treatment, physicians rely solely on the disease’s effects and not on the disease’s true cause.
-In other words, in the field, they just do what they should do.
-With any disease, it appears like there is a medication and then a pill for each side effect induced.
-As the medications are designed only to treat the symptoms and not the underlying cause, Allopathy gives only a partial cure.
+In allopathic Treatment, physicians rely solely on the disease’s effects and not on the disease’s actual cause.
+In other words, they do what they should do in the field.
+With any disease, it appears like a medication and then a pill for each side effect induced.
+As the drugs are designed only to treat the symptoms and not the underlying cause, Allopathy gives only a partial cure.

-Ayurveda, on the other hand, advances the philosophy of the ‘Five Major Elements’ (Prithvi, Jal, Agni, Vayu, and Akash).
-Both these components should be in accordance with the ‘defect’,’ tissue’ and ‘defilement’ according to this approach.
+On the other hand, Ayurveda advances the philosophy of the ‘Five Major Elements’ (Prithvi, Jal, Agni, Vayu, and Akash).
+According to this approach, these components should be under ‘defect,’’ tissue’ and ‘defilement.’
 The equilibrium between the three elemental forces

 Individualised Treatment versus Non – Individualized Treatment

-In Allopathy, during treatment, no individualization is held in view.
+In Allopathy, during Treatment, no individualization is held in view.
 When two people have the same condition, they will all be treated with the same medication.
 No distinctions, as such, are taken into account.
-The care is individualised according to the body constitution of the person (Vata, Pitta, and Kapha) in Ayurveda and treated as per the requirements.
+The care is individualized according to the person’s body constitution (Vata, Pitta, and Kapha) in Ayurveda and treated as per the requirements.

-The emphasis of Ayurveda is not limited to supplying remedies when a problem has arisen.
+The emphasis of Ayurveda is not limited to supplying remedies when a problem arises.
 Ayurveda is about having treatments for good health such that, to begin with, you do not have any issues.
-The idea that treatment is easier than cure is the foundation of Ayurveda.
-This compares with allopathic medicine that emphasises on symptom control and recovery.
+The idea that Treatment is more accessible than cure is the foundation of Ayurveda.
+This compares with allopathic medicine, which emphasizes symptom control and recovery.

-This is where Ayurveda is a simple winner because Ayurveda focuses on the root cause that has contributed to the issue of health and then proposes effective solutions.
-Ayurveda proposes a systematic approach to treatment that means that the condition is removed from the source instead of only treating signs, as is the case for allopathy.
+This is where Ayurveda is a simple winner because Ayurveda focuses on the root cause that has contributed to the health issue and then proposes effective solutions.
+Ayurveda offers a systematic approach to Treatment that means that the condition is removed from the source instead of only treating signs, as is the case for Allopathy.

-In finding the root of a disease and then removing it entirely from the patient, Ayurveda objects, while Allopathy believes in offering patients’ instant relief by abolishing the creatures that created the disease, but it is not clear that the disease is healed permanently.
+In finding the root of a disease and removing it entirely from the patient, Ayurveda objects.
+At the same time, Allopathy believes in offering patients instant relief by abolishing the creatures that created the disease, but it is not clear that the disease is healed permanently.

 What are the Side Effects of using Allopathic as well as Ayurvedic Treatment?

 Allopathy has a chain of side effects of its own.
-It is one of the allopathy’s big pitfalls.
-Each prescribed medicine is correlated with many side effects that we have to take more medications to treat and the cycle continues.
+It is one of Allopathy’s big pitfalls.
+Each prescribed medicine is correlated with many side effects that we must take more medications to treat, and the cycle continues.
 We blindly conclude that Ayurvedic drugs will do us no harm when it comes to Ayurveda because they are made up of herbs and natural products.
 If not used properly, as per the body’s reaction to the medicines, Ayurvedic medicines can cause adverse effects.
-Also, without any adulteration, the medications should be used in their purest forms.
+Also, the medications should be used in their purest forms without any adulteration.

-Natural science is the foundation of Ayurveda and thus all Ayurvedic cures are similar to nature.
-In other words, Ayurvedic medicines make use of spices, extracts and plants that are natural.
-One of Ayurveda’s benefits over allopathy is that there are no side effects that resemble allopathic medicine with the herbs and plants it uses.
-Allopathic medication is made in laboratories and side effects that can range from moderate to serious are found in any allopathic medicine.
-This is not the case in Ayurvedic medicine, where all the medicines are naturally made from natural ingredients and do not cause devastating health consequences.
+Natural science is the foundation of Ayurveda; thus, all Ayurvedic cures are similar to nature.
+In other words, Ayurvedic medicines use spices, extracts, and natural plants.
+One of Ayurveda’s benefits over Allopathy is that no side effects resemble allopathic medicine with the herbs and plants it uses.
+Allopathic medication is made in laboratories, and side effects that can range from moderate to severe are found in any allopathic medicine.
+This is not the case in Ayurvedic medicine, where all the treatments are naturally made from natural ingredients and do not cause devastating health consequences.

 Is Allopathy or Ayurveda more accurate in terms of result and diagnosis?

-How reliable the diagnosis is in contrast to allopathic medicine is one of Ayurveda’s benefits over allopathy.
-Your doctor will prescribe a wide range of tests for allopathic medicine, and if he is unable to identify the cause, he will order more.
-Before you know it, this will easily raise prices.
-To search for any imbalances, Ayurveda takes a radically different approach and looks at the Doshas.
+How reliable the diagnosis is in contrast to allopathic medicine is one of Ayurveda’s benefits over Allopathy.
+Your doctor will prescribe a wide range of tests for allopathic medicine, and if he cannot identify the cause, he will order more.
+Before you know it, this will quickly raise prices.
+To search for imbalances, Ayurveda takes a radically different approach and looks at the Doshas.
 If the body is out of equilibrium, ailments will happen.
-Also, not to ignore that the health condition is dependent on the imbalance that has occurred in the body stating it to be a minor problem or a major problem.
-Ayurveda helps to diagnose the issue accurately when compared to allopathy.
+Also, please do not ignore that the health condition depends on the imbalance in the body stating it to be a minor problem or a significant problem.
+Ayurveda helps to diagnose the issue accurately when compared to Allopathy.

 What is Affordable with Prices – Ayurveda or Allopathy?

-Like it is mentioned in the above point, that when one considers allopathy over Ayurveda, he or she has to undergo different tests to know what actually the problem may be and what could be the causes of it.
-And it would be then after the tests that the doctor will prescribe medicines.
-But if those tests are not useful then there would be many more tests recommended.
-This goes on and your savings go down as well.
-You will not be able to get it till the point when the prices for your treating the problem through allopathy have been raised too much that it would start affecting your bank balance.
-Ayurvedic treatment is much more accurate and less expensive when it is compared to allopathy.
+As mentioned above, when considering Allopathy over Ayurveda, one must undergo different tests to know the problem and its causes.
+And it would be then, after the tests, that the doctor will prescribe medicines.
+But if those tests are not helpful, then there would be many more tests recommended.
+This goes on, and your savings go down as well.
+You will be able to get it when the prices for treating the problem through Allopathy have been raised so much that it would start affecting your bank balance.
+Ayurvedic Treatment is much more accurate and less expensive when it is compared to Allopathy.

 Is Allopathy or Ayurveda more useful when it comes to drug resistance?

-Through the overuse of allopathic drugs, drug resistance can develop, and this cannot be overlooked when talking about Ayurveda vs. allopathy.
-When allopathic drugs are used constantly due to their ‘easy fix’ nature, their usefulness will gradually decrease.
-Because of how the bacterial strains have grown to withstand the antibiotic made to kill them, the antibiotics used a decade ago are not as useful and effective today.
-Ayurveda is more popular because of its nature-based remedies, as it uses herbs that can cure the root problem.
+Drug resistance can develop through the overuse of allopathic drugs, and this cannot be overlooked when talking about Ayurveda vs. Allopathy.
+When allopathic medicines are used constantly due to their ‘easy fix’ nature, their usefulness will gradually decrease.
+Because of how the bacterial strains have grown to withstand the antibiotic made to kill them, the antibiotics used a decade ago are not as valuable and influential today.
+Ayurveda is more popular because of its nature-based remedies, which use herbs to cure the root problem.
 You do not have to think about resistance with the help of Ayurvedic therapy.
-Thus, the decades-old and the oldest medicine – The Ayurveda is now required a whole lot of innovations and research in order to get this drug resistance under control.
+Thus, the decades-old and oldest medicine – Ayurveda- now requires a lot of innovations and research to control this drug resistance.

-Allopathy has been unable to find a permanent cure for a few of the disorders such as Jaundice, Piles, and Biliousness, etc., despite being the latest treatment system.
+Despite being the latest treatment system, allopathy has been unable to find a permanent cure for a few disorders, such as Jaundice, Piles, and Biliousness.
 Ayurveda can successfully treat these illnesses.

-While Ayurveda works slowly but works amazingly from its root and cures the disease.
-This is the reason, as people become aware of their future alongside their present, it is nowadays outshining Allopathic medicine.
+While Ayurveda works slowly but amazingly from its root and cures disease, this is why, as people become aware of their future alongside their present, it is outshining Allopathic medicine.

 The cost of health insurance is constantly growing today and impacting the willingness of families to access health benefits.
-For economically deprived countries such as India, drug-based drugs are unaffordable and due to various side effects, troublesome in Western nations.
-The medicine should be the last form of therapy rather than the first, starting with the process of natural healing such as Ayurveda.
-One of the methods of Ayurvedic therapy, such as Panchakarma, will cure the illness before it occurs.
+For economically deprived countries such as India, drug-based drugs are unaffordable and troublesome in Western nations due to various side effects.
+Medicine should be the last form of therapy rather than the first, starting with the process of natural healing, such as Ayurveda.
+One of the methods of Ayurvedic treatment, such as Panchakarma, will cure the illness before it occurs.

 The approach to allopathic and Ayurvedic therapies is vastly different.
-Ayurveda has developed as a therapeutic method with an understanding of physiology that helps it to preserve and restore wellness with a few side effects and emphasises on health rather than allopathy, whose analytical understanding of physiology contributes mostly to the suppression of symptoms with many side effects.
-Similarly, in the areas of emergency medicine, medical procedures, and surgery where the current tradition of Ayurveda cannot compete, there is a significant contribution of allopathy.
-Therefore, in order to benefit from pain, all mechanisms have to balance each other.
+Ayurveda has developed as a therapeutic method with an understanding of physiology that helps it to preserve and restore wellness with a few side effects and emphasizes health rather than Allopathy, whose analytical understanding of physiology contributes mainly to the suppression of symptoms with many side effects.
+Similarly, in emergency medicine, medical procedures, and surgery, where the current tradition of Ayurveda cannot compete, there is a significant contribution of Allopathy.
+Therefore, to benefit from pain, all mechanisms must balance each other.

-The very heart of Ayurveda is built from certain very foundational ideas, such as Panchabhautic philosophy, the principle of Prakriti that explains the predisposition to and prognosis of the disease and regulates the preference in the production of disease of the treatment, equilibrium, and imbalance of the three doshas (Vata, Pitta, and Kapha).
+The very heart of Ayurveda is from specific very foundational ideas, such as Panchabhautic philosophy, the principle of Prakriti that explains the predisposition to and prognosis of the disease and regulates the preference in the production of illness of the Treatment, equilibrium, and imbalance of the three doshas (Vata, Pitta, and Kapha).

-Interestingly, on these ideas, Ayurveda builds further to design measures that will fix the imbalance.
+Interestingly, Ayurveda builds further on these ideas to design measures to fix the imbalance.
 Via their different properties, the acts of medicines are defined based inherently on their elemental composition.
-Hence, there is not a particular answer to Ayurveda vs Allopathy?
+Hence, there is no particular answer to Ayurveda vs. Allopathy.